 Using sends is a step towards to songs that sound bigger and better.
 In the tutorial below, you will learn how to create and use sends, in order to get a clean and professional-sounding mix.

 But first, let’s see where and in what situations we can use them.
 Generally speaking, if you don’t want to affect an original sound or sound source, you can use sends to route the original signal.
 In this way, you can apply your desired tweaks to the sound, having a parallel signal from the main source to work on.
 Also, if you want to save time and have different sound sources grouped for an easy workflow, you may use sends.

 In a brief explanation, the chain is simple: a mixer track receives audio data from a plugin or audio clip, then all the signal goes to master.
 When you route signal from a mixer track to another mixer track/send, the master will receive audio data from both sources.
-But what’s cool, is that you have full control of each of the both mixer tracks, for example you can bypass the original sound and leave only the processed sound from the send, or adjust the amount of signal the master receives from the mixer tracks etc etc. Going further, the signal cumulated into a send can be directed or diverted to another send, and so on, which means the possibilities are endless.
+But what’s cool, is that you have full control of each of both mixer tracks, for example, you can bypass the original sound and leave only the processed sound from the send, or adjust the amount of signal the master receives from the mixer tracks etc. Going further, the signal cumulated into a send can be directed or diverted to another send, and so on, which means the possibilities are endless.